eebadreza/PicoNEST/docs/README.md

 ## Additional Files

-### Demo Video ():
+### Demo Video :
-   - This presentation was used during demo day events to showcase the key features, functionalities, and achievements of the PicoNest home automation system.
+   - In this video, we showcase the intuitive user interface, device control features, voice recognition, and the overall seamless experience offered by PicoNest.

 ### Note